Gaspar van Eyck

-Gaspar or Casper van Eyck (bapt.
-6 February 1613, in Antwerp – before December 1674, in Brussels) was a Flemish painter of marine subjects and sea-fights.
+Gaspar or Casper van Eyck (baptized 6 February 1613; died before December 1674) was a Flemish painter of marine subjects and sea-fights.
 He worked in Antwerp and spent some time working in Genoa and Madrid.

 Life

 Van Eyck was born in Antwerp as the son of the tailor Nicolaas van Eyck, originally from the Prince-Bishopric of Liège, and Joanna Ros.
 He was baptized on 6 February 1613.
 He had a sister and three brothers, of whom Nicolaas became a painter of equestrian and battle scenes, landscapes and portraits.
 He was the uncle of the landscape painter Jan Carel van Eyck.